Portkey-AI/helm/charts/portkey-gateway/docs/SecretManager.md

 How it works:
 - If a key exists in the Secret, it is injected from the Secret.
-- If a key is absent in the Secret, the literal value from `environment.data` is injected.
+- If a key is absent in the Secret, the literal value from `environment.data` is used.
 - Ensure all variables you need are listed under `environment.data`.

 ---